vijays/rewards/README.md

 We need to capture the results of above query though it is not mapped to a database entity.
 Here we implement Interface projection to achieve that, viz.
 IpMonthlyRewards and IpTotalRewards.

+We will throw exceptions at AppController level.
+We will have all of handlers centrally in A Global Exception Handler.
+Bad API URLs will be caught by a custom error controller which will substitute default Spring and Tomcat handlers.

 ## 6. Testing